jamescfli/GitRepository/README.md

         - provided 'org.roboguice:roboblender:3.+'
         - compile 'com.google.code.findbugs:jsr305:1.3.9' for the optional Nullable annotation
     * still not solved, but identify the problem to the compiling library by reverting the problem to one single injection
+    * Problem solved: sometimes android studio couldn't install dependencies.
+When I got this problem , I use gradlew on console with assembleDebug, i.e. "./gradlew assembleDebug".

 103. AT94CustomizedAlertDialog
     * Simple Dialog